-Over 8.400 children enjoyed watching films with a message.
-For the 8th time Soroptimists of 12 SI clubs in the northern part of the Netherlands organized the Best Practice Award winning Soroptimist Film Festival for Kids (SFFK).
+Over 9.000 children enjoyed watching films with a message.
+For the 11th time Soroptimists of 17 SI clubs in the Netherlands organized the Best Practice Award winning Soroptimist Film Festival for Kids (SFFK).

 With the aim of awareness of the Rights of the Child, this annual festival offers children in the age of 8 till 12 years a look into the lives of children in other situations then their own: children who have to work and thus not having the opportunity to get an education.
-Children who have no parents, children who suffer from violence or children who are neglected. journals, Watching the film with the entire class, offers teachers the opportunity to really dig in to the matter; and this was supported by the Unicef’s educational material such as guest lectures and kids-journals.
+Children who have no parents, children who suffer from violence or children who are neglected.
+Watching the film with the entire class offers teachers the opportunity to really dig in to the matter; and this is supported by Unicef’s educational material such as guest lectures and kids-journals.
 And let’s not forget the fun-part of going together with your classmates to enjoy the culture of a high quality film in a real cinema!
-Today, not many families have the means to go watch a film in the cinema.
+Some children have never been in a cinema yet.

-Initiated for the first time in 2009 by a joined effort of 4 SI Clubs, today’s festival has grown to 12 SI clubs, 12 locations and over 8400 participating children.
-A foundation has been set up for the central organization to coordinate the selection of the films, of the public relations and the support to the 12 different local SI clubs, thus proving a more and more professional operation of it all.
-Only once we had to invent the wheel, now it’s running and the Soroptimist flag is waving at 12 cinema’s.
+Initiated in autumn 2007 the first pilot was in 2009 by a joined effort of 4 SI Clubs, today’s festival has grown to 17 SI clubs, 16 locations and over 9000 participating children.
+A foundation has been set up for the central organization to coordinate the website, the selection of the films, the public relations and the support to the 17 different local SI clubs, thus proving a more and more professional operation.
+Only once we had to invent the wheel, now it’s running and the Soroptimist flag is waving at 16 cinema’s.
 And each year more SI clubs join in enabling more children to enjoy and learn about the Rights of the Child!